Exploring Museu Nacional do Azulejo & Convento da Madre de Deus: A Visitor's Guide

 Kitchen and Gardens

-- Blind people and those hard of hearing: Information panels in Braille and the reproduction in miniature bas-relief of some tile panel decoration assists sightless visitors in identifying certain exhibits.
+- Information panels in Braille and the reproduction in miniature bas-relief of some tile panel decoration assists sightless visitors in identifying certain exhibits.
 Handsets running video in sign language convey meaning to the deaf - the first museum in Portugal to provide visitors with this kind of communication.

 - Wheelchair access: The museum is fitted with ramps and elevators.